Risk Aggregation under Dependence Uncertainty and an Order Constraint: Numerical results and a real-data application

 The empirical distributions $\hat F$ and $\hat G$ from the 1000 bootstrapping samples are plotted in the top-left panel of Figure \ref{cdf}.
 Although $\hat F$ and $\hat G$ do not satisfy $\hat F \le_{\rm st} \hat G$, such a violation is almost invisible (see the bottom-left panel of Figure \ref{cdf}) and possibly caused by sampling randomness.
 Indeed, using the Kolmogorov-Smirnov-type test of \cite{barrett2003consistent}, we cannot reject the hypothesis $F \le_{\rm st} G$ for the bootstrap data.
 Hence, $F \le_{\rm st} G$ is a sensible assumption.
 The isotonic distributional regression (IDR), introduced by \cite{henzi2019isotonic}, is a nonparametric technique to estimate distributions with order restrictions (e.g., stochastic order and hazard rate order).
 We use IDR to estimate $F$ and $G$ such that the stochastic order holds for the estimated distributions.
 The estimated distributions are plotted in the top-right panel of Figure \ref{cdf}, and they are used to calculate the VaR bounds.
 However, if $\hat F \le_{\rm st} \hat G$ holds already, IDR is not necessary, and we can directly use the empirical distributions.

-Using the IDR estimated distributions $F$ and $G$, VaR bounds and the improvements on the DU-spread in \eqref{eq:rw-april3} are plotted in Figure \ref{hosp}.
-The extra order constraint greatly improves the unconstrained bounds of VaR, as shown by a DU-spread reduction of more than $70\%$.
+Using the IDR estimated distributions $F$ and $G$, VaR bounds and the improvements on the DU-spread in \eqref{eq:rw-april3} are presented in Figure \ref{hosp}.
+VaR values are also presented if risks are independent, comonotonic, DL-coupled and countermonotonic.
+The extra order constraint greatly improves the unconstrained bounds of VaR, as shown by a DU-spread reduction of more than $69\%$.
 In particular, the improvement on the best-case value is greater than that on the worst-case value.
 The reduction is almost $100\%$ when $p$ is close to $1$; that is because the two distributions $F^{[p,1]}$ and $G^{[p,1]} $ are almost identical for such $p$, making the set $\mathcal F^o_2 (F^{[p,1]},G^{[p,1]} )$ very small (see Figure \ref{cdf}, bottom panels).
-Moreover, we observe that if the two risks $X$ and $Y$ are countermonotonic, $\VaR_p(X+Y)$ is close to the unconstrained lower bound.
-If the two risks are DL-coupled, $\VaR_p(X+Y)$ is close to the constrained lower bound.
+Moreover, we observe that if the two risks $X$ and $Y$ are countermonotonic, VaR is close to the unconstrained lower bound.
+If the two risks are DL-coupled or comonotonic, VaR is close to the constrained lower bound.